-1 Click Start and select Programs→Administrative Tools→Cluster Administrator.
+1 Click the Start button and select Programs→ Administrative Tools→ Cluster Administrator.

 The Cluster Administrator window appears.

 - 2 In the console tree, double-click the Resources folder. - 3 In the details pane, select the resource that you want to remove. - 4 In the File menu, click Offline.